- Teach staff members about developmentally appropriate environmental designs for learning.

 Additional Examples of Learning Environments

-As a trainer or coach, you will likely see a range of environments across a range of age groups.
-Watch the following videos to see examples of environments with varying levels of quality.
-The case example followed an infant and toddler setting, and these examples represent preschool and school-age settings.
+As a trainer or coach, you will likely see a range of environments across a range of age groups with varying levels of quality.
+The first video you saw in this lesson represented an infant and toddler setting.
+Watch the following videos that represent preschool and school-age settings.
 Each video ends with a summary of how you might follow up with the staff members.

 Completing this Course